ajayrakde/jobconnect/README.md

 4. Build and push your image using the pipelines under `deploy/azure-app` or `deploy/github-app`.

 To configure a custom domain, set `custom_domain_name` and certificate variables in `terraform.tfvars` before applying.

-# LokalTalent

-This project contains a Vite-based client and an Express API.

 ## Build